-4. There is a select amount of verbs that て may simply follow the 終止形 such as 負う, 問う, etc. However, this is usually only seen in writing.
+4. With a select number of verbs, て may simply follow the 終止形: 負う, 問う, etc. However, this is usually only seen in writing.
 It is not typically reflected in the speech of Tokyo speakers.

 I was surprised to hear the news.

 The Japanese was complicated, so I didn't understand it well.